MrSchmaltz/hello-word/README.md

 Tip: If you got Could not resolve host error:
 curl: (6) Could not resolve host: a9106ca9883d0412da85aac64429ac36-14558414.us-east-2.elb.amazonaws.com

-This error happen if you forgot to Configure kubectl so run it again: aws eks --region $(terraform output region) update-kubeconfig --name $(terraform output cluster_name)
+This error happens if you forgot to Configure kubectl so run it again: aws eks --region $(terraform output region) update-kubeconfig --name $(terraform output cluster_name)
 ```
 ### 6 Display detailed information about the Service